Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dft.rst

 Device Support
 ==============

-The DFT supports both AIE and AIE-ML devices for all features with the following exception
+The DFT supports AIE, AIE-ML and AIE-MLv2 for all features with the following exception

 - cfloat is not supported for ``TT_DATA`` on AIE-ML.